 Risk Management

 In addition to short-term business risks, the IHI Group also manages sustainability-related risks that affect the medium- to long-term business environment as a risk to conducting business.
-In particular the IHI Group assesses the medium- to long-term impact of these risks to the Group and convert them into short-term business risks.
+In particular the IHI Group assesses the medium- to long-term impact of these risks to the Group and converts them into short-term business risks.
 The Group has clarified the roles and responsibilities of its Internal Audit Division, corporate divisions, business areas, and business divisions (including affiliated companies), which are managed under a multi-layered risk management framework.

 Metrics and Targets